StateArchivesOfNorthCarolina/tomes-eaxs/docs/documentation.md

 The namespace name for EAXS is `https://github.com/StateArchivesOfNorthCarolina/tomes-eaxs`.

 ## XSD Versions
-Current and future EAXS XSD files are location in the `./versions` directory.
+The `./versions` directory is intended to store current and future EAXS XSD files.

 Each version sub-directory, e.g. `./versions/1`, is intended to contain a persistent version of the schema.

-A persistent version can include version-controlled modifications to the schema or documentation files, etc. provided they do not invalidate existing EAXS XML files that adhere to that specific version.
+A persistent version may include version-controlled modifications to the schema or documentation files, etc. provided they do not invalidate existing EAXS XML files that adhere to that version.

 By contrast, changes to Version 1 of the EAXS schema that would invalidate existing, first-version EAXS XML files will require creating a new, hard-coded version of the schema, i.e `./versions/2/eaxs_schema_v2.xsd`.